Categories

 Meanwhile, back in Croatia, Anton was anxious about life.
 The following year he’d turn 18 and risked being drafted into the Austrian army.
 Two older brothers, John and Matt had emigrated to Roslyn and found work in coal mines with good wages.
 So Anton decided to leave his family and village behind to join his brothers in America.

 Anton traveled to the port city of Rijeka embarking on a steamer to Le Havre, France.
-He sailed across the English Channel to Southampton where he boarded the St. Louis on a nine-day voyage across the Atlantic that landed him on New York’s Ellis Island.
+He crossed the English Channel to Southampton where he boarded the St. Louis on a nine-day voyage across the Atlantic that landed him on New York’s Ellis Island.
 The next day, this 17-year-old boy who spoke no English, boarded a train for a five-day trip across the country.
 On Christmas Day 1902, Anton rode that train carrying a loaf of bread and a promise of what his future might hold.
 Within a month, he turned 18 and was working in a coal mine.

 Matt, John, and Anton Kombol in the early 1900s, likely in Rosyln.